codejones-hub/plutus/doc/tutorials/contract-testing.rst

 We just learned that a second ``Lock`` call puts the contract into a broken state.
-But this is not how the game was intended to be used, so the response might be that "you shouldn't do that".
-And indeed, there could be other problems in the code that are masked by the double-lock bug.
-Since a test case with two ``Lock`` calls is easy to generate, then QuickCheck is likely to report this problem in every subsequent run--unless we prevent it from doing so.
+But this is not how the game was intended to be used, so the developer might reasonably respond "you shouldn't do that".
+There could also be other problems in the code that we cannot presently find, because they are masked by the double-lock bug.
+Since a test case with two ``Lock`` calls is easy to generate, then QuickCheck is likely to report this particular problem in almost every subsequent run--unless we explicitly prevent it from doing so.

-We can easily prevent this by *strengthening the precondition* of ``Lock``, so that it can only be performed once per test case.
-We can do so by checking whether any wallet holds the game token:
+We can easily avoid this by *strengthening the precondition* of ``Lock``, so that it can only be performed once per test case.
+We do so by checking whether any wallet holds the game token:

   .. code-block:: haskell